-Typically costing around the $5 for the better quality brands, nylon may be the most expensive artificial turf / artificial grass, but as the toughest artificial turf material out there, it generally delivers great value for money.
+Typically costing around the $5 per square foot for the better quality brands, nylon may be the most expensive artificial turf / artificial grass, but as the toughest artificial turf material out there, it generally delivers great value for money.

 Highly durable, nylon grass is the best option for those gardens that are subjected to heavy foot traffic.
 If you’re planning to host your fair share of garden gatherings, or if you’ll have young ones running around the place all summer long, for example, then you’ll find that spending the extra money on this variety proves worth it to keep your outdoor space looking at its best.

 Another major advantage of nylon is that it holds up incredibly well after long periods of heat, making it a great choice if you live in an area with extremely hot summers.

 Of course, all this added resilience comes at the expense of softness, and you’ll usually find that this is a lot stiffer than other varieties.

 Polypropylene – $3 – $4 cost per square foot (sq ft)

 Offering a solid middle-ground between nylon’s remarkable durability and polyethylene’s wallet-friendly pricing, polypropylene truly is the best of both worlds.